 As a member of the Aspen Strategy Group, Howard co-edited a report entitled 'Re-Engineering American Security: Cultivating Talent for Competitiveness'.
 Howard unveiled the report's key findings during the 2023 Aspen Security Forum, sharing a panel with former Secretary of State, Condoleezza Rice.

-Previously, Howard served as the eighth president of Robert Morris University, a nationally ranked doctoral-granting university in suburban Pittsburgh.
+Previously, Howard served as the eighth President of Robert Morris University, a nationally ranked doctoral- granting university in suburban Pittsburgh.

 Before serving at RMU, Howard was President of Hampden-Sydney College in Virginia.

-Howard also served as vice president for Leadership & Strategic Initiatives at the University of Oklahoma.
+Howard also served as Vice President for Leadership & Strategic Initiatives at the University of Oklahoma.
 Previously, he worked in General Electric's Corporate Initiatives Group and Bristol-Myers Squibb’s Corporate Associates Program.
 Howard served on the National Security Education Board, appointed by President Barack Obama.

-He is a trustee on the Harvard University Board of Overseers and also serves on the Board of Directors of AvalonBay Communities.
+He is a trustee on the Harvard University Board of Overseers, and serves on the Board of Directors of AvalonBay Communities and the Barrow Neurological Institute Foundation.
 Howard is a Henry Crown Fellow at the Aspen Institute, a member of the Council on Foreign Relations, the Young Presidents Organization, the Trilateral Commission, and Sigma Pi Phi, the oldest African-American fraternity in the United States.

 Howard is the founder and a trustee emeritus of the Impact Young Lives Foundation, a nonprofit organization that supports South African youth.
-He is also a board member of The Los Angeles World Affairs Council & Town Hall and the Barrow Neurological Institute Foundation.

-His wife, Barbara Noble Howard, serves as an Arizona State University Fellow for nonprofit leadership.
+His wife, Barbara Noble Howard, serves as an Arizona State University Fellow for Nonprofit Leadership.
 She also serves on several philanthropic boards and hails from South Africa.
 They have two adult sons, Cohen and Joshua.